 Farm and Ranch Lands Protection Program

-The Farm and Ranch Land Protection Program (FRPP) provides matching funds to help purchase development rights to keep productive farm and ranchland in agricultural uses.
+The Farm and Ranch Lands Protection Program (FRPP) provided matching funds to help purchase development rights to keep productive farm and ranchland in agricultural uses.
 Working through existing programs, USDA partners with State, tribal, or local governments and non-governmental organizations to acquire conservation easements or other interests in land from landowners.
-USDA provides up to 50 percent of the fair market easement value of the conservation easement.
+USDA provided up to 50 percent of the fair market easement value of the conservation easement.

 NRCS Partners with Land Trust Alliance to provide training resources to FRPP partner entities

 Land Trust Alliance press release | Application for LTA /NRCS partnership training resources (PDF, 23KB)

 Land Trust Alliance Webinar, "FRPP Entity Certification"